 Just take a look at both videos from High5Sports, and you can see why everyone was so upset.

-For the McEachern Indians, they escaped danger before playing Marietta next week.
-For the Hillgrove Hawks, it’s back to the drawing board to get ready for Kennesaw Mountain.
+For the McEachern Indians, they escaped danger before playing Marietta the following week.
+For the Hillgrove Hawks, it was back to the drawing board to get ready for Kennesaw Mountain.

 No game should end like this.
 It's a shame a high school football player's shining moment got stripped in such terrible fashion.